MicrosoftDocs/dynamics-365-supply-chain-insights/articles/analytics.md

 - **Shipment**

 ## Vendor performance
-The dashboard on the **Vendor performance** tab provides an overview of your vendors' on-time delivery performance for a variety of scenarios.
+The dashboard on the **Vendor performance** tab provides an overview of your vendors' on-time delivery performance for various scenarios.
 You can change the filters to modify the display of your vendors' on-time delivery performance or to dill down into a particular type of delivery.

 The following entities are required for the **Vendor performance** dashboard to display.
 - **Item**